TOP5 Things Sex has in Common with Halloween

 However, sex was never meant to be a performance.
-It was meant to be the most intimate physical expression of intimacy between two lovers, intimately connected (and committed) in every other way, for life.
+Sex was meant to be the most vulnerable, authentic expression of physical intimacy possible.
+Which is why sex is best shared between two lovers intimately connected (and committed) in every other way, for life.
 No masks necessary.

 Scary ghost stories will be told aplenty this season.
-What’s scarier is how past sexual experiences can become ghosts that haunt us in later relationships and right into marriage.
+What’s scarier is how past sexual experiences can become ghosts which haunt us in later relationships and right into marriage.

 This is true even if that sexual experience wasn’t with anyone else.
 I’m referring to pornography.
 Porn torments many a soul.

-But God’s word says there is no fear in love.
+But God’s word says perfect love casts out fear.
 That’s why our loving God set up safe boundaries for sex, so that fear might be the farthest thing from your mind when you’re enjoying the gift of sexual intimacy.